 The question, then, is how to get bees to do something you want and they don’t.
 While our brains are bigger, theirs are definitely more stubborn.

 Since section honey is popular and demands a high price, beekeepers have been fighting the section honey battle for many years.
 Ideas have been tried and failed, and new techniques have been developed, but some principles remain the same.
+Managing bees for section honey is a challenge, but it’s also fun.

 Your overwintered colony must be populous and healthy